DCReg: Decoupled Characterization for Efficient Degenerate LiDAR Registration: Introduction

 \end{itemize}

 These fundamental limitations motivate us to rethink ill-conditioned registration from first principles.
 Rather than treating it as an inevitable failure mode requiring external sensors or ad-hoc workarounds, we ask: can we develop a self-contained numerical framework that fundamentally understands and resolves ill-conditioning?
 Specifically, we seek an approach that: (i) reliably detects ill-conditioning by properly accounting for the inherent structure of the registration problem; (ii) provides quantitative, physically interpretable diagnosis of specific degenerate motions; and (iii) stabilizes the optimization without corrupting well-constrained directions.
-Our goal is a real-time solution that maintains mathematical integrity, ultimately enabling robust autonomous operation where current methods fail.